warpstreamlabs/bento/website/blog/2019-08-20-write-a-benthos-plugin.md

 }
 ```

-The first argument is a string that identifies the type of this plugin, that's the string used to specify it within a Benthos config file.
+The first argument is a string that identifies the type of this plugin, that's the string used to specify it within a Bento config file.

-The second argument is a function that creates our config structure, this will be embedded within the Benthos config specification.
+The second argument is a function that creates our config structure, this will be embedded within the Bento config specification.
 In this case our processor implementation is the same type as the configuration struct, but you can separate them if you prefer.

 The third argument is the generic function that constructs our processor.
 In this case we've already constructed it as our configuration type and so we can simply cast it and return it.

-Now you're going to build your custom Benthos with:
+Now you're going to build your custom Bento with:

 ```sh
 go build -o benthos